Honorary title (academic): Honorary professor

-Honorary president

-Honorary president holds a largely ceremonial position without functional responsibilities or mandatory attendance requirements.
-The responsibilities of a president typically include representing the organisation as the top executive, providing planning and vision, and maintaining a professional public presence.

 Honorary fellow

+In some UK universities, such as Imperial College London, the title of honorary fellow may be a time-limited title awarded to people that the university wishes to recognise and collaborate with, in a similar manner to an honorary professorships.

+Alternatively, honorary fellowships may be a permanent university honour similar to an honorary degree, such as at University College London, Cardiff University, the London School of Economics, and Queen Mary University of London.
+As with honorary degrees, these honorary fellowships are normally conferred at a graduation ceremony.
+Such honours may sometimes be simply termed fellowships rather than honorary fellowships, such as the Fellowship of King's College.

-In certain UK universities, the title of honorary fellow is awarded to people from industry, whom the university wish to recognise and collaborate with.
-For example, the London School of Economics, Imperial College London, University College London and Queen Mary University of London all have provisions for the award of honorary fellowships.
-The University of Hong Kong also awards honorary fellow and a recent award was made to Harry Shum from Microsoft Corporation.
+The University of Hong Kong also awards honorary fellowships and a recent award was made to Harry Shum from Microsoft Corporation.

 Various professional bodies, such as the Royal Institute of British Architects and IET UK also have honorary fellowships.

-Honorary lecturer and reader

-Persons of lower prestige and academic achievements are appointed at ranks other than professor.
-Honorary readers are viewed higher than honorary senior lecturer and honorary lecturer.
-A person can be promoted to the next higher honorary rank on recommendation by the internal university staff and department.
-Once approved at the university level, the title is then changed.

 Visiting appointments

-This is often confused with honorary academic titles.
+Visiting appointments are often confused with honorary academic titles.
 A visiting professor or reader or senior lecturer or lecturer is someone who has taken time off their primary institution of employment to visit and collaborate with staff from another university.
 Hence, the visiting appointment is usually for a short period of time, ranging from three months up to a year.
 This is not the same as an honorary appointment held in UK universities.

 However, in Germany, visiting lecturers and private lecturers can be conferred the titles of Honorarprofessor or Außerplanmäßiger professor respectively after several semesters of successful teaching.